Ian-MacGregor/DyalogDockerARM64/README.md

 # DyalogDockerARM64

 This project is a fork of the official Dyalog Docker Conainer project.
 It is identical to the official container project except the Dockerfile has been altered to use the Dyalog distribution for the Raspberry Pi (32-bit ARM) instead of the x86 distribution.
 Despite using the 32-bit distribution, the image created by this project can run on 64-bit ARM thanks to Docker (include the "--platform linux/arm/v7" tag when running the container to ensure compatibility on 64-bit ARM).
 I believe this is the easiest way to run Dyalog APL on a 64-bit ARM machine (like Raspberry Pi 4 & 5).

+## Building the dyalog-ARM container

+Somehow, this information was left out of the official container project's readme.
+Execute the following command from a path containing this project's files to generate a Docker image called "dyalog-ARM":

+`docker build --platform linux/arm/v7 -t dyalog-ARM .`

+NOTE: The trailing period is important!

+## General Information About Using This Container:

 The following readme information is nearly identical to the official image (only slight alterations to some "docker run" commands):

 ## Interactive APL Sessions